simiancraft/BabylonJs-Editor-Workflow-Boilerplate/README.md

 > ---
 >
-> **My Advice:** The editor supports many types of textures, but after working with it for some time, the only format I am recoomending you use (in the short term) is the `.babylon` format.
+> **My Advice:** The editor supports many types of textures, but after working with it for some time, the only format I am recommending you use (in the short term) is the `.babylon` format.
 You can see more [in this thread](https://forum.babylonjs.com/t/babylonjs-editor-importing-meshes-working-lifecycle/3770).
 This is fine if you are going to be using `.babylon` exporters in your mesh editor of choice
 >
 > ---

-We have a space-scene, so lets add a space-dude.
-In order to do this, you will need the `.babylon` file, which is a JSOn file describing the mesh as well as all the textures.
-Here is an example of this mesh in a babylon playground.
+We have a space-scene, so let us add a space-dude.
+In order to do this, you will need the `.babylon` file, which is a JSON file describing the mesh as well as all the textures.
+Here is an example of this mesh in a Babylon playground.

 - [Babylon.js Playground](https://www.babylonjs-playground.com/#NA2WKW)

-Here are all the assets you need, download them all somehere.
+Here are all the assets you need, download them all somewhere.

 **Dude.babylon**